Understanding Kenya’s 3% SEP & 16% VAT

 VAT is an indirect tax of 16% on every digital sale to Kenyan consumers, introduced in the VAT Act (Amendment) 2023.

-No threshold: VAT kicks in from the very first transaction—whether you sell a $5 ebook or a $5 000 software license.
+There is no threshold.
+VAT kicks in from the very first transaction, whether you sell a $5 ebook or a $5 000 software license.

 Your responsibility: Register on KRA’s iTax portal, collect VAT at checkout, and remit it monthly.